 These three rules keep me grounded and help me not promote things that could potentially damage my brand or just simply make me seem like I'm in it for the money (trust me, the opportunities are there).
 If I can offer a product that I've used and will help others, I feel more comfortable because it's a win-win for everyone: my readers get a product that works and have someone to go to for help if needed (me), and of course I get a commission too.

-People are still emailing me daily about how much they love Market Samurai, for example, and it’s awesome.
+People are still emailing me regularly about how much they love Teachable, for example, and it's awesome.
 [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.]

 ConvertKit is another product I need to mention.
 Toward the end of 2015, I made a big decision to move my list of subscribers (135,000-plus at the time) to ConvertKit, a decision I've been really happy with.
 So much so I chronicled at length and created a ConvertKit demo video (see below).
 [Full Disclosure: I'm a compensated advisor and an affiliate for ConvertKit.]

 Top Tier: Personal